laurisvan/graphql-workshop/docs/4_Refined_Backend.md

 })
 ```

-Note that `IAssignment` here is the TypeScripted GraphQL type definition,
+Note that `IAssignment` here is the TypeScripted GraphQL type definition, whereas `Assignment`
-whereas `Assignment` comes from the module.
-They magically fit together as
-the interface is a subset of the class definition.
+comes from the module.
+They magically fit together as the interface is a subset of the class definition.

 Add sample data to the database, and watch the first resolvers to be loaded!

-### Nested resolvers

-### Custom Types (JSON, UUID etc.)

-### Data Loaders (Solving the N+1 Problem & Caching)

 ## References